 - Put yourself front and center in modeling what the change requires.
 Early in the change process, sponsors must seek to understand the types of behaviors, mindsets, relationships, and new cultural norms the change requires.
 If the new solution depends on new ways of being, thinking, and relating across boundaries, the leaders are the strongest catalysts of making and sustaining that personal change.
 You go first and be open about it!
 This is one of the best catalysts for the energy that generating breakthrough requires.

 - Be willing to alter course when it becomes the obvious thing to do.
 Whether it is the change process or plan, the timeline, the solution, or any other aspect of the change that is not set up to get you what you need in the long term, push the pause button and explore what needs to be different…then do it!
 Rapid course correction, when safely surfaced from any level of the organization, is another energizer for change and essential to your getting the best results.
 As one of our clients said, “We never have time to do it right; we always have time to do it over!”
 Design the change process to make sure you and your team get smarter by the

 day,and commit to the best future rather than any pre-supposed timeline.

 Change Sponsor Is More than a Title

-Change sponsorship is more than giving the green light and waiting for periodic status reports.
-Great executive sponsorship is a commitment to understand and do what your effort requires to achieve and sustain business benefits.
+Being an effective change sponsor is more than giving the green light and waiting for periodic status reports.
+A great executive sponsor is a commitment to understand and do what your effort requires to achieve and sustain business benefits.
 It takes more than naming a good project leader and team players to do the work of the initiative.
 Set an example by staying connected to your team and your stakeholders, getting involved where senior leadership intelligence is required, and staying visibly invested from start to successful completion.
 Only then will you get your breakthrough results as well as the loyalty and esteem that belong to a conscious change sponsor.